 Before you rush in and get started litter training your rabbit, you need to make sure you have all the tools you need (I have a list with easy links to all the products I use).
 If you don’t want to buy anything, most of these items can actually be DIY’ed pretty easily.
 For instance, you can use a paper cup for a pooper scooper, or a couple of old plastic storage boxes as the litter boxes.

 The paper based litter is probably the hardest part to find an alternative for.
 I’ve heard of people using shredded paper for their rabbit litter, but it’s not very absorptive so I wouldn’t recommend that.
 You definitely don’t need to go spend a fortune to get your rabbit’s bathroom set up though.
 Even if you get a big bag of litter to last a couple months, everything together should cost below a hundred dollars.

 What tools you need for the set up:

 - 3 to 5 litter boxes.
 Most litter boxes marketed for rabbits are a bit on the small side.
 You’ll want to buy one that your rabbit can completely fit and be able to turn around in.
 Usually getting litter pans made for a cat is a good sized option.
 If your rabbit will have access to a house with multiple floors, you might want to get even more litter boxes.

 - A pooper scooper.
 Just about any pooper scooper will do.
 You just want to make sure the holes aren’t too big, so the poops won’t fall through.

 - Paper based litter.
 You want to get a litter that is made from recycled paper.
 The clay kitty litter that you often see in the stores is not good for rabbits.
-It may be abosrbent, but it can clump up in their stomach and cause blockages.
-I use a brand called Yesterday’s News and I’m very happy with it.
-It does a good job of keeping the rabbit urine odor to a minimum.
+It may be absorbent, but it can clump up in their stomach and cause blockages.
+I use a brand called Small Pet Select and I’m very happy with it.
+It does a good job of keeping the rabbit urine odor to a minimum without using baking soda, which can be a respiratory irritant.